BunkerLabz/SQL-Interview-Questions/README.md

 ```SQL
 CREATEDATABASE DB_Name
 ```

+### What is SQL server?

+SQL server has stayed on top as one of the most popular database management products ever since its first release in 1989 by Microsoft Corporation.
+The product is used across industries to store and process large volumes of data.
+It was primarily built to store and process data that is built on a relational model of data.
+SQL Servers are widely used for data analysis and also scaling up of data.
+SQL Server can be used in conjunction with Big Data tools such as Hadoop.
+SQL Servers can be used to process data from various data sources such as Excel, Table, .Net Framework application, etc.

 ### What is Relational Database Management System (RDMBS)?

 RDBMS store data into a collection of tables, which is related by common fields between the columns of the table.
 It also provides relational operators to manipulate the data stored into the tables.